Burning, tingling, shooting, throbbing – low back sciatica Pain is literally a pain in the butt. 😉

 It probably started out feeling like an ice pick stabbing at your butt, or a fist squeezing your back and butt as hard as possible, but a few days later it turns into a burning rope running all the way from your back to your foot sensation.

-This is only one of the reasons that the first signs of Sciatica should not be ignored or neglected – Even for a day.
-Your low back sciatica home treatment should start, well, yesterday.
+This is only one of the reasons that the first signs of Sciatica should not be ignored or neglected – even for a day.

 What Causes Sciatic Nerve Pain?

 Sciatica occurs when the sciatic nerve is irritated or compressed in the low back, thus sending pain from the sciatic nerve down to the buttock and sometimes down the back of the leg.

 It’s a set of symptoms describing radiating pain that travels down from a pinched or irritated sciatic nerve, many times accompanied by tingling, burning, numbness, and weakness of the legs.